 What are Operating Expenses?

-Operating expenses, operating expenditures, or “opex,” refers to the expenses incurred regarding a business’s operational activities.
+Operating expenses, operating expenditures, or “opex,” refers to the costs incurred by a business for its operational activities.
 In other words, operating expenses are the costs that a company must make to perform its operational activities.

 Operating expenses are essential for analyzing a company’s operational performance.
-It is, therefore important for both internal and external analysts to identify a company’s opex.
-Principally, they can build up an understanding of the company’s cost and sales management efficiency.
+It is therefore important for both internal and external analysts to identify a company’s opex, to understand its primary cost drivers, and assess management efficiency.

-- Operating expense reflects the operational activities, not the investing or financing activities of a company.
+- Operating expenses reflect the operational activities, not the investing or financing activities of a company.

 - Operational activities are a company’s key commercial activities in generating revenue.